wilfreddesert/python_more_awesome/README.md

 # python_more_awesome

-This is a metalist that I compiled based on plenty of different lists and compilations I had found.
+This is my personal list of Python resources that

-Note that my goal was to only include the resources that I at least skimmed through and found valuable.
+Note that my goal was to only include the resources that I had the opportunity to at least skim through and that I find valuable.

 This is why Learn Python the Hard Way is not on the list.
 Even though there's now the updated version of the book,  I wouldn't recommend this book to anyone.

 Unfortunately, most of the books listed below are not free.
 That said, there are enough free ones that will get you pretty far.
 The official documentation is great.

 # Ultimate resources (both free and paid)